rfueston/SWE6733_TEAM_2/README.md

 <h2>Prototype Link</h2>

 (Current prototype is a Web App.
-Future plan is to have both iOS and Android option.) https://swe6733-adventure-quest.web.app
+Future plan is to have both iOS and Android options.) https://swe6733-adventure-quest.web.app